favstats/peRspective/cran-comments.md

 * R-hub fedora-clang-devel (r-devel)

 ## R CMD check results
-There were no ERRORs or WARNINGs
+There were no NOTEs, ERRORs or WARNINGs

-### NOTEs
-checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Fabio Votta <fabio.votta@gmail.com>'
-New submission

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.